• Review

 At the heart of any pandas analysis lies a pythonic equivalent of an excel sheet, called a data frame.
 It looks as follows:

-data frames is that a data frame does not have a data type, each column has its own data type.
+A dataframe is thus: a 2d array of data plus the column names and an index, which contains the row names.
+An important difference between numpy 2d arrays and pandas data frames is that a data frame does not have a data type, each column has its own data type.
 In pandas, we don’t call them columns, but series.

-command where ‘x’ is csv, excel.
+We can import an data file (excel, csv, …) using the pd.read_x() command where ‘x’ is csv, excel.
 The cars data file that will be working with today is available here.
 You can import it as follows:

-= pd.read_csv('./resources/cars.csv') df
+df = pd.read_csv('./resources/cars.csv')

 There are a lot of extra arguments that we have not specified, you’ll find the most commonly used ones at the bottom of this document.
 We can show it by just typing its name: